 What to do in case you take too much Gemtesa

 If you think you’ve taken too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 When you get Gemtesa from the pharmacy, the pharmacist will add an expiration date to the label on the bottle.
 This date is typically 1 year from the date when they dispensed the medication.

 The expiration date helps guarantee that the medication is effective during this time.
-The current guidance of the Food and Drug Administration (FDA) is to avoid using expired medications.
-If you have unused medication, and its expiration date has passed, talk with your pharmacist about whether you might still be able to use it.
+The current stance of the Food and Drug Administration (FDA) is to avoid using expired medications.
+If you have unused medication that has gone past its expiration date, ask your pharmacist how to correctly dispose of it.

 Storage